Dear Mr. Ambassador Hurezeanu,

 The fourth lesson could deal with the issue of whether joining the euro area ensures faster growth or not.
 I attended the celebrations marking the 10th anniversary of euro adoption in Slovenia and Slovakia.
 While in the latter country euro area membership is considered a success story, in Slovenia it is viewed as a necessary, yet painful, step.
 During my conversation with a Slovenian expert, I argued that the difficulties faced after euro adoption were the consequence of not cleaning up banks’ balance sheets before euro area entry.
 He replied that the people were not interested in these details, as what they cared about most was the standard of living, which declined after the euro changeover.

-While this could be in itself regarded as a lesson, I will go further and add that the recent views expressed by policymakers in Hungary and Poland appear to favour the idea that euro area membership contains the room for growth.
+the recent views expressed by policymakers in Hungary and Poland appear to favour the idea that euro area membership contains the room for growth.

 A number of public statements are relevant in this respect.
 The Hungarian Prime Minister, Viktor Orbán, said in April 2013 that “Hungary cannot seriously consider joining the euro zone until the country’s average economic development reaches 90 percent of the level of euro states”.
 Poland’s former central bank governor Marek Belka stated in 2015: “You shouldn’t rush when there is still smoke coming from a house that was burning… As long as the eurozone has problems with some of its own members, don’t expect us to be enthusiastic about joining”.
 His successor at the helm of the monetary authority in Poland, Adam Glapiński, said that – and I quote – “We will not give up on the zloty (currency), because it will dramatically limit growth opportunities for the Polish economy”.